baneyue/incubator-weex/doc/source/v-0.10/guide/syntax/data-binding.md

 </script>
 ```

-As shown above, after the `static` attribute is added, the rendering result will be `Hello, static`, which is equivalent to rendering a static node.
+As shown above, after the `static` attribute is added, the rendering resultVo will be `Hello, static`, which is equivalent to rendering a static node.
 The change of the data `word` in ready function will not be listened, so the text value will not change.
 `static` property is designed to reduce the long list or pure static page memory overhead.
 Be careful with it, as it will likely break your page logic.

 Next, let's have a look at [style and class](./style-n-class.html).